 the education sector, Pinterest is often be used by teachers to organise their lessons pinning sites that they can later refer to and students even use Pinterest to organise and pin sources as well as collaborate with their friends or fellow students on projects.

 - The ways that Pinterest can help with your marketing & SEO profile

 Improved chances of showing up in Serps

 Any Internet marketer will tell you that one of the prime targets of any SEO activity is to show up in more SERPS – search engine ranking pages.
 Having a really good Pinterest page and having people pin your images can push your site up the search engine rankings.

 Back links are a very important factor in getting your website ranked on Google and each and every pin is in effect a different link back to your site.
 There is one caveat in this and that is that links from Pinterest are currently believed to be ‘no follow’ links, so do not effectively pass SEO juice back to your site*.
 However, even if that is the case, if you have a really interesting Pinterest board then people will be more inclined to click onto your site. (*most social media sites change their functionality on a regular basis so Pinterest could address this no follow issue at some point!)

 A lot of people don’t think of it as such but Pinterest is a search engine and with a little work invested you have every chance of getting some of your content to the top of the Pinterest searches probably far more easily than you could achieve such rankings on Google.

 Fresh content and good social signals

-Some search engines such Google and Bing are already using social signals in their rankings.
-Google of course has Google+ as its own social media platform and are naturally keen to promote its use.
-Bing is also now including pins in its image searches which gives a good opportunity for many small businesses to get highly ranked.
+The main search engines such as Google and Bing use social signals in their algorithms for open search rankings.
+Bing includes pins in its image searches which gives a good opportunity for many small businesses to get highly ranked.
 Most search engines love to see fresh content in the SERPS so the more relevant, high quality and accordingly highly re-pinned content you have, the more likely Google etc is to revisit your site more often.